JuliaGraphics/Tk.jl/examples/README.md

 pack(f, expand=true, fill="both")
 ```

-* resizing toplevel windows can leave visual artifacts, at least on a
+* resizing toplevel windows with the mouse can leave visual artifacts, at least on a
   Mac.
 This is not optimal!
+(The picture below can be avoided by packing an expanding frame into the toplevel widget.)

 <img src="munged-window.png"></img>